FidelValenzuela/Terminal-Python-Calculator/README.md

 4. If division by zero is attempted, an error message will display instead of a result.

 ## Usage
+1. Open Google Colab link and click play button to run.
+You may need to sign in to Google to run the code.

+OR

 1. Run the script:
    ```bash